mthom/scryer-prolog/README.md

 ## Progress

-Pure Prolog is implemented as a simple REPL.
-"Pure Prolog" is Prolog without cut, meta- or extra-logical operators, or side effects of any kind.
-In terms of the tutorial pacing, the work has progressed to the end of section 5.10, skipping past 5.4.
+Prolog is implemented as a simple REPL.
+It is without without meta- or extra-logical operators, or side effects of any kind, with the lone exception of cut.
+In terms of the tutorial pacing, the work has progressed to the end of section 5.11, skipping past 5.4.
 Atoms and lists are the only two data types currently supported.

 While proper environment trimming code is emitted by the code generator, it has no effect on the bytecode WAM, which lacks